THIS POST MAY CONTAIN AFFILIATE LINKS

 The “cons” regarding Debt Settlement apply mainly to those who fail to educate themselves about how this option truly works – falling victim instead to those companies advertising debt settlement as an easy way to become debt free.
 The simple truth is that while debt settlement can be very workable for consumers.

 It is the debtor’s responsibility to settle their debts.
 And where the sun shines, weeds can also grow.
-One of the “weedier” potential downsides is an individual’s lack of discipline or unwillingness to set-aside the necessary funds for the aforementioned “one lump sum” necessary.
+One of the challenges is the ability to stay disciplined and set-aside funds for the aforementioned “one lump sum”.
 Some people just won’t have the discipline to accomplish the lump-sum goal.
+That’s why help is available.

 Making an Educated Decision on Debt-Relief